vincentbonet/personalwebsite/mysite/pages/about.markdown

 # About this website

 I built this website using [Jekyll](https://jekyllrb.com/), a static site generator written in Ruby.
-The reason I chose Jekyll was how simple and straightforward it is to input necessary information, and how easy it is for anyone to access what they need to access.
+The reason I chose Jekyll was how simple and straightforward it is to input necessary information, and how easy it is for anyone to access what they need to